 The program is structured into 3 Tiers- see Credit & Stipend Table below.

 Note: Because of the time commitment, we typically attract and accept candidates who are seniors or college graduates.

-8) Can I only do a summer (3-month) internship?
+11) Can I only do a summer (3-month) internship?
 No. Three months is not enough time to receive adequate training experience in a laboratory setting and not worthwhile for the company to devote significant time and resources for a short period.
-Six months would be the minimum acceptable time-frame, but nine months is recommended.
+Six months would be the minimum acceptable time-frame.

-12) If I’m invited for an onsite interview, will the company reimburse me for accommodations and travel expenses?
+15) If I’m invited for an onsite interview, will the company reimburse me for accommodations and travel expenses?
 Unfortunately, No. We are unable to accommodate travel expenses.
 If invited for an onsite interview, you have the option to choose a video call interview only if your travel time is >1 hr.

-14) Can you explain the pie chart regarding the graduation rate from the Internship program?
-Aptagen’s training program is probably the most demanding and competitive internship/Co-op experience any one candidate will encounter.
-It is not easy, and it is not for everyone– mostly due to the lack of long-term commitment as a result of the financial burden or living expenses the candidate faces during the entirety of the program.
-The stipend pay is nominal and not enough to live on– it may pay for gas money, and that’s it.
-Other reasons include the maturity level and seriousness of the candidate as an individual.
+16) What is the likelihood of successfully completing the entire Internship Program? >70% graduate from the training program.
+Aptagen’s training program is probably the most demanding and competitive internship/co-op experience any one candidate will encounter.
+It is not easy, and it is not for everyone.
+Reasons include the maturity level and seriousness of the candidate as an individual.
 The candidates that survive the intense training program will have a significant competitive edge over their peers and will be well prepared in reaching their career goals.

 17) Do I need to bring a car?
 A car is not required, but there is no public transportation or mass transit.
 The lab is less than a five-minute walk from housing; however, a form of transportation for groceries, etc is necessary since most amenities are >5 miles away.
 Housemates may want to carpool or rideshare.